awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 ## Service\-Linked Roles for Lambda@Edge<a name="using-service-linked-roles"></a>

-Lambda@Edge uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
-A service\-linked role is a unique type of IAM role that is linked directly to Lambda@Edge\.
-Service\-linked roles are predefined by Lambda@Edge and include all of the permissions that the service requires to call other AWS services on your behalf\.
+Lambda@Edge uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+A service\-linked role is a unique type of IAM role that is linked directly to a service\.
+Service\-linked roles are predefined by the service and include all of the permissions that the service requires to call other AWS services on your behalf\.

-Lambda@Edge uses two IAM service\-linked roles:
+Lambda@Edge uses the following IAM service\-linked role:
 + **AWSServiceRoleForLambdaReplicator**–Lambda@Edge uses this role to allow Lambda@Edge to replicate functions to AWS Regions\.
-+ **AWSServiceRoleForLambdaReplicator**–Lambda@Edge uses this role to allow Lambda@Edge to replicate functions to AWS Regions\.
++ **AWSServiceRoleForCloudFrontLogger**–CloudFront uses this role to push log files into your CloudWatch account, to help you to debug Lambda@Edge validation errors\.

 When you first add a Lambda@Edge trigger in CloudFront, a role named AWSServiceRoleForLambdaReplicator is automatically created to allow Lambda@Edge to replicate functions to AWS Regions\.
 This role is required for using Lambda@Edge functions\.
 The ARN for the AWSServiceRoleForLambdaReplicator role looks like this:

 `arn:aws:iam::123456789012:role/aws-service-role/replicator.lambda.amazonaws.com/AWSServiceRoleForLambdaReplicator`

+The second role, named AWSServiceRoleForCloudFrontLogger, is created automatically when you add Lambda@Edge function association to allow CloudFront to push Lambda@Edge error log files to CloudWatch\.
+The ARN for the AWSServiceRoleForCloudFrontLogger role looks like this:

+`arn:aws:iam::account_number:role/aws-service-role/logger.cloudfront.amazonaws.com/AWSServiceRoleForCloudFrontLogger`

-A service\-linked role makes setting up Lambda@Edge easier because you don’t have to manually add the necessary permissions\.
+A service\-linked role makes setting up and using Lambda@Edge easier because you don’t have to manually add the necessary permissions\.
 Lambda@Edge defines the permissions of its service\-linked roles, and only Lambda@Edge can assume the roles\.
 The defined permissions include the trust policy and the permissions policy\.
 The permissions policy cannot be attached to any other IAM entity\.

 You must remove any associated CloudFront or Lambda@Edge resources before you can delete a service\-linked role\.
-This protects your Lambda@Edge resources because you can't inadvertently remove permission to access the resources\.
+This helps protect your Lambda@Edge resources by making sure that you don't remove a service\-linked role that is still required to access active resources\.

-For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.
+For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes **in the **Service\-Linked Role** column\.

 ### Service\-Linked Role Permissions for Lambda@Edge<a name="slr-permissions"></a>

-Lambda@Edge uses the service\-linked role named **AWSServiceRoleForLambdaReplicator**\.
+Lambda@Edge uses two service\-linked roles, named **AWSServiceRoleForLambdaReplicator** and **AWSServiceRoleForCloudFrontLogger**\.
+The following sections describe the permissions for each of these roles\.

+#### Service\-Linked Role Permissions for Lambda Replicator<a name="slr-permissions-lambda-replicator"></a>

 This service\-linked role allows Lambda to replicate Lambda@Edge functions to AWS Regions\.

 The AWSServiceRoleForLambdaReplicator service\-linked role trusts the following service to assume the role:
 + `replicator.lambda.amazonaws.com`